sara-nl/swiftdocs/source/Pages/Clients/python_swift_client.rst

 .. code-block:: console

-    swift copy -- destination /newcontainer/newobject oldcontainer oldobject
+    swift copy --destination /newcontainer/newobject oldcontainer oldobject

-Also the object's metadata will be copied, unless you use the **--fresh-metadata** flag.
+Also the object's metadata will be copied, unless you use the ** --fresh-metadata ** flag.

 ===============================